robalexclark/SilveR/README.md

 1) Finialise the migration of stats modules from InVivoStat (in progress)
 2) Provide "wrapper" for Windows and MacOS to host application and provide browser (e.g. electron or chromely).
 3) Develop installer for Windows and MacOS
+4) Clean up interface and provide more "helper text" where necessary
-4) Port to .net core 3.x and Blazor/razor components when these are released
+5) Port to .net core 3.x and Blazor/razor components when these are released

-## Contributing
+## Contributing or Issues

-TODO
+If you would like to contribute or find an issue with the system then please raise an issue ticket.
+I'm happy to help developers write modules for the system as long as the statistical methodology is reasonbly mainstream.

 ## License